 With United Teaching, you have the option to pursue a PGCE or QTS only route.
 Every trainee works to achieve Qualified Teacher Status (QTS), but you can also work towards a PGCE with 60 Master's level credits.

 - The PGCE is assessed by Goldsmiths, University of London, via two extended essays.

 - As the first national School Centered Initial Teacher Training Programme (SCITT), we are able to award you with QTS directly, reflecting the proven quality of our programme.

 Before undertaking the course, you will be required to attend our 2 week summer institute which will prepare you to hit the ground running in September.
-This is delivered in our two lead schools in the north and south, Stockport Academy and Paddington Academy.
+This is delivered in our two lead schools in the north and south, Manchester Academy and Paddington Academy.